 Period j = 0 (now) through 3 (Year 3)

 NPV= –50 / (1+.08)1 + 1,560 / (1+.08)2 + 1,960 / (1+.08)3

-Business as Usual, this action "pays for itself" in 1.03 years.
+the incremental cash flow for the Proposal Scenario this action "pays for itself" in 1.03 years.
 Whether

 or not this is a strong point in favor of undertaking the action

-depends on the payback period from potential alternative uses of the
+depends on the Payback Period from potential alternative uses of the

 Internal Rate of Return (IRR)

 Using the incremental cash flow for the Proposal Scenario compared to Business as Usual, the internal rate of return for this cash flow stream is a very large 3,141%.
 (See the encyclopedia entry internal rate of return for more on calculating and interpreting IRR.)